 The quality of your life depends a lot on your emotions.
 They influence every aspect of our lives, from our relationships to our ability to make decisions.
 Your emotions can create a state of happiness and peace or sadness and fear.
 That doesn’t mean you should ignore your negative thoughts and feelings.
 We feel them for a reason.
 Our brains were programmed to feel fear to ensure our survival.
 Many years ago if a person encountered a lion the fear helped keep him alive.
 The world is much safer now, but negative feelings such as fear or anger still protect us.

 We are often taught to push our feelings away, making it difficult to recognize and express how we feel.
 However, suppressing our emotions has serious consequences.
 Our feelings become magnified and distorted.

 Free Printable Feelings Charts

-This emotion chart includes a list of feelings from a to z with feeling faces for each emotion.
-Its perfect to hang in a classroom or at home.
+This emotion chart includes a list of feelings from a-to-z with feeling faces for each emotion.
+It is perfect for hanging it in a classroom or at home.

 Printable List of Feelings

 Paul Ekman, a psychologist and leading researcher on emotions, surveyed more than 100 scientists, to find the five Universal Emotions that all people have in common, known as the Atlas of Emotions.
 The following lists of feelings and emotions are based on these five Universal Emotions (enjoyment, fear, anger, sadness, and disgust).

 Use this emotion tracker to track your emotions daily for an entire month.
 Edit the text to add any emotions to track.